-Travis Paulson, a three-time All-American at the NCAA Division I level, is in his fourth season as an assistant coach with the Virginia wrestling program and serves as the associate head coach.
+Travis Paulson, a three-time All-American at the NCAA Division I level, is in his seventh season with the Virginia wrestling program and serves as the associate head coach.

 Paulson joined the Cavaliers after spending eight seasons at his alma mater Iowa State.
 He served as an assistant coach for the Cyclones from 2009 through 2017 before being named the interim head coach at Iowa State in February of 2017 after the resignation of then-head coach Kevin Jackson.